mcfunley/precog/README.md

 1. Generate a [personal access token](https://github.com/settings/tokens) and give it a descriptive name like “Precog Status Updates: {repo name}” so you can figure out what it is later.
+Give it `repo` scope access.

 2. Make a random alphanumeric secret that will be shared between Precog and Github’s webhook setting, to ensure that only requests from the right